 If a tenant does not complete repairs within a reasonable time after a written request from the landlord, the landlord may also apply to the ORT for an order directing the tenant to make repairs or to compensate the landlord for the cost of repairs.
-Landlords may also serve the tenant with a Notice to Vacate form, using wording like “failure to repair [describe repairs] within a reasonable time after a written request to do so given on [date]” as the reason for the eviction.
-If the tenant disputes the notice, the landlord may use the Application for Claim form to apply to the ORT for an order for possession.
+Landlords may also serve the tenant with a Form 8 - Notice to Vacate - One Calendar Month.
+In "the reason for giving this notice" section of the form, the landlord should provide specific details describing the reason for eviction using wording like, "failure to repair (describe repairs) within a reasonable time after a written request to do so given on (date)" as the reason for eviction.
+If the tenant disputes the notice, the landlord may use the Form 9a - Landlord Application for Possession, to apply to the ORT for an order of possession.

 Applying for an Order Directing Repairs